ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 ## Security-based hardware requirements

-The networking stack in this example requires TLS functionality to be enabled on Mbed TLS<!--did you mean "on Mbed OS"?--><!--"requires x to be enabled on y" is a bit clumsy-->.
+The networking stack in this example requires TLS functionality.
 On devices where hardware entropy is not present, TLS is disabled by default.
 This results in compile time failures or linking failures.

 To learn why entropy is required, read the [TLS porting guide](../porting/entropy-sources.html).<!--the first sentence said "TLS functionality", but the next two references were specifically for hardware entropy. which is correct?-->